Montana-Media-Arts/webDesignFall2024/_docs/topic-05/07-lists/page-05.md

 <div class="divider-heading"></div>

-You can combine list types and use multiple **nested list** elements to create hierarchically-related lists.
+You can combine list types and use multiple **nested list** elements to create hierarchically related lists.
 This nesting is particularly useful for outlines or multi-part instructions, as examples.

-<span class="label label-info">Note</span> Notice how the nested list is contained _within_ the parent "list-item" element.
+<span class="label label-info"></span> Notice how the nested list is contained _within_ the parent "list-item" element.

 ```html
 <ol id="ordered-list">